The Karate Guard: Plot

-In the final scene, Jerry and Momo-sumo are watching television (which is showing the battered exterminator cats with Butch Cat opening his mouth and catching all his fallen teeth with his right hand) and eating popcorn, leading to Momo-sumo eating the whole popcorn and making Jerry ring the gong, but instead of Momo-sumo, there is Tom, who arrives to serve more popcorn to Jerry and Momo-sumo and to kiss Momo-sumo's feet to apologize for his ill-treatment toward Jerry and beg forgiveness, which Momo-sumo happily grants.
-The short draws to a close with Jerry happily diving into the popcorn and munching it.
+In the final scene, Jerry and Momo-sumo are watching television (which displays the battered exterminator cats) and eating popcorn, leading to Momo-sumo eating the whole popcorn and making Jerry ring the gong.
+However, instead of Momo-sumo, Tom arrives to serve more popcorn to Jerry and Momo-sumo and he kisses Momo-sumo's feet to apologize for his ill-treatment toward Jerry and beg for forgiveness.
+Jerry happily dives into the popcorn.

 Production

 The Karate Guard was directed by Tom and Jerry co-creator Joseph Barbera and Spike Brandt.
-It is Barbera's first Tom and Jerry short since he and his business partner William Hanna directed Tot Watchers and left the cartoon series nearly 50 years prior and before Hanna's death on March 22, 2001, as well as his last before his own death on December 18, 2006.
+It is Barbera's first Tom and Jerry short since he and his business partner William Hanna directed Tot Watchers and left the cartoon series nearly 50 years prior.
+Tot Watchers was the last short before Hanna's death on March 22, 2001, and The Karate Guard was Barbera's last before his own death on December 18, 2006.
 This is not, however, Barbera's final Tom and Jerry project, as he would provide the story to the 2007 direct-to-DVD film Tom and Jerry: A Nutcracker Tale.

-Barbera storyboarded The Karate Guard with Iwao Takamoto.
+Barbera storyboarded The Karate Guard with Iwao Takamoto and also executive produced The Karate Guard with Sam Register and Sander Schwartz.
 The short was animated by Brandt, Dave Brewster, Tony Cervone, Michael Nickelson, Barry O'Donahue, Wendy Perdue, and Jeff Siergey.
 The music for the short was composed by Michael Giacchino; it was conducted by Tim Simonec and recorded at the Eastwood Scoring Stage on September 1, 2005.